ExcelFunctions.net Logo

 4 European 30/360

-A detailed explanation of the financial day count basis rules is provided on the Wikipedia Day Count Convention page
+The financial day count basis rules are explained on the Wikipedia Day Count Convention page

-As the settlement and maturity arguments are dates, these should be input to the function as either:
+Note that the settlement and maturity dates should be input as either:

 or

-- If you attempt to input these dates as text, it is possible that they may be misinterpreted, due to different date systems, or date interpretation settings on your computer.
+Warning: If you attempt to input these dates as text, there is a chance that Excel may misinterpret them due to different date systems, or date interpretation settings on your computer.

 Excel Coupdays Function Example